ECSTeam/cloudfoundry-top-plugin/README.md

 ## Cell Stats

-Provides details about each diego cell in the platform.
+Provides details about each diego cell in the foundation.
 This information can be used to find "hot" cells -- Cells with high CPU untilization.
 A cell can be selected to get details such as which containers are currenly running on the cell.